UNINETTSigma2/documentation/training/material/2023-spring-onboarding/q-and-a-day2.md

 12. is pip install not recommended here?
     - using pip install in combination with virtual environments works similarly and is also fine if your software dependencies are Python packages. it is the same idea. the instructor now discourages using pip but they mean pip in combination with conda. it is perfectly fine to use pip in combination with virtual environments (not mentioned in this course).

-13. if I have already made a pyhton environment in the home folder, how to move to project folder?
+13. if I have already made a python environment in the home folder, how to move to project folder?
     - you mean now conda environment of virtual environment?
         - Yes, in my own user not the course user (in SAGA).
 Update: Sorry conda environment in SAGA!
            - what I would do, assuming that you installed the environment from environment.yml (conda) or requirements.txt (virtual environment), then I would remove the environment and re-create it in the new place.
 I highly recommend to work as if the environment was disposable and could disappear at any moment.
 This will help you in future and make your computations more reproducible.
 If you are unsure which dependencies and versions are in the environment in question, you can export them into an environment.yml file.